devanshuThakar/Decision-tree-Random-forest/README.md

 First 80 smaples are used for training and validation.
 The last 20 samples are used for testing.

-For FOLD 1
-The size of training data :  (64, 2) 64
-The size of validation data :  (16, 2) 16
-With tree depth = 1
-The accuracy for validation dataset is 93.75%.
-With tree depth = 2
-The accuracy for validation dataset is 93.75%.
-With tree depth = 3
-The accuracy for validation dataset is 81.25%.
-With tree depth = 4
-The accuracy for validation dataset is 87.5%.
-With tree depth = 5
-The accuracy for validation dataset is 81.25%.
-With tree depth = 6
-The accuracy for validation dataset is 81.25%.

-For FOLD 2
-The size of training data :  (64, 2) 64
-The size of validation data :  (16, 2) 16
-With tree depth = 1
-The accuracy for validation dataset is 75.0%.
-With tree depth = 2
-The accuracy for validation dataset is 81.25%.
-With tree depth = 3
-The accuracy for validation dataset is 81.25%.
-With tree depth = 4
-The accuracy for validation dataset is 81.25%.
-With tree depth = 5
-The accuracy for validation dataset is 81.25%.
-With tree depth = 6
-The accuracy for validation dataset is 81.25%.

-For FOLD 3
-The size of training data :  (64, 2) 64
-The size of validation data :  (16, 2) 16
-With tree depth = 1
-The accuracy for validation dataset is 93.75%.
-With tree depth = 2
-The accuracy for validation dataset is 93.75%.
-With tree depth = 3
-The accuracy for validation dataset is 93.75%.
-With tree depth = 4
-The accuracy for validation dataset is 93.75%.
-With tree depth = 5
-The accuracy for validation dataset is 93.75%.
-With tree depth = 6
-The accuracy for validation dataset is 93.75%.

-For FOLD 4
-The size of training data :  (64, 2) 64
-The size of validation data :  (16, 2) 16
-With tree depth = 1
-The accuracy for validation dataset is 75.0%.
-With tree depth = 2
-The accuracy for validation dataset is 75.0%.
-With tree depth = 3
-The accuracy for validation dataset is 81.25%.
-With tree depth = 4
-The accuracy for validation dataset is 87.5%.
-With tree depth = 5
-The accuracy for validation dataset is 81.25%.
-With tree depth = 6
-The accuracy for validation dataset is 75.0%.

 For FOLD 5
 The size of training data :  (64, 2) 64
 The size of validation data :  (16, 2) 16